richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 When talking about comparison of individuals it's important to try to remove as many non-essential comparisons as possible.
 It's useless to compare 10x programmers totally outside of a specific context.
 What could be answered by knowing a person is 10x better than the worst programmer in the world?
 Not much.
 Let's consider the choice of looking at 10x programmers in an organizational context.
 This choice allows us to completely eliminate many categories of programmers from consideration with non-essential attributes not related to the organization we work at:

-* programmers still in school and not even working at my organization
+* programmers still in school and not even working with us
 * retired programmers not working in any organization
-* programmers in entirely different industries or skill sets outside of my organization's domain of work
+* programmers in entirely different industries or skill sets outside of our organization's domain of work

 Certainly this broadens analysis of the internal state of an organization.
 The choice of defining 10x programmers within the context of an organization seems like a temptingly easy context to assign our definition, but let me demonstrate some examples that show its severe lack of utility.
 Let's imagine some scenarios: